 Evolving a business, in moderation.

 Fast forward to the present-day workplace dynamic.
-With Covid19 sending everyone home seemingly overnight, businesses experienced their own versions of sugar withdrawal.
-The well-oiled predictability of the in-person office routine was gone.
-And, minus a small cross-section of already-virtual companies, everyone suffered.
+The well-oiled (and sometimes loathed) predictability of the in-person office routine is gone.
+And, minus a small cross-section of already-virtual companies, everyone is still adjusting.

-How do we adjust remote policies to benefit our people and the business?
-How can we change, in moderation, while keeping our business running?
-Companies, both large and small, are already sharing new remote policies, providing role models across industries.
+How we adjust hybrid policies and cultures to benefit our people and the business is the name of the game.
 The ability to re-educate and establish sustainable, effective solutions based on internal, customer, client, and market needs shouldn’t paralyze a business--it should define it.

-Asking and Answering Different Questions to Empower Remote Culture and Workers
+Asking and Answering Different Questions to Enable Hybrid Outcomes and Culture

-Generally, the success of remote work culture and operations depends on:
+Generally, the success of hybrid work culture and operations depends on:

-Leadership and decision-makers listening to remote workers and encouraging a feedback loop around productive remote work culture.
+Leadership and decision-makers listening to workers and encouraging a feedback loop around productive work culture, off or on-site.

-Investment in and implementation of the right solutions remote workers need to ensure business results.
+Investment in and implementation of the right solutions workers need to ensure business results.

 What to ask of the business.

-There are many questions to ask when considering the business impact of remote work.
+There are many questions to ask when considering the business impact of hybrid work.

 How do we need to adjust the way we sell our product/service?